fudcom/kjdss/README.md

 ## How do I use it?

+You can build the sample project with Maven, just type:

+    mvn package

+then in the samples/target directory, double click the jar file:

+    kjdss-samples-X.X.X-jar-with-dependencies.jar

-You can look at the 'KJDSSSample.java' source file included in the 'kjdss130_src.zip' file OR consider this pseudo code example:
+... or consider this pseudo code example:

     KJDigitalSignalSynchronizer dss = new KJDigitalSignalSynchronizer();